tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 # Acknowledgements

-We would like to thank Jonathan Hammell and Andy Cunningham for their review comments.
+We would like to thank Jonathan Hammell, Bernard Aboba and Andy Cunningham for their review comments.

-Additionally, we would like to thank the following IESG members for their review comments:
+Additionally, we would like to thank the IESG members for their review comments: Martin Duke, Erik Kline, Francesca Palombini, Lars Eggert, Zaheduzzaman Sarker, John Scudder, Éric Vyncke, Robert Wilton, Roman Danyliw, Benjamin Kaduk, Murray Kucherawy, Martin Vigoureux, and Alvaro Retana
-- Martin Duke
-- Erik Kline
-- Francesca Palombini
-- Lars Eggert
-- Zaheduzzaman Sarker
-- John Scudder
-- Éric Vyncke
-- Robert Wilton